flatsurf/sage-flatsurf/doc/examples/graphics_configuration.md

 Labels in the center of each polygon indicate the label of the polygon.
 Edge labels above indicate which polygon the edge is glued to.

-Plotting the surface is controlled by a GraphicalSurface object.
-You can get the surface as follows:
+Plotting the surface is controlled by a GraphicalSurface object:

 ```{code-cell} ipython3
 gs = s.graphical_surface()